kubernetes-sigs/cluster-api/docs/proposals/20260706-independent-worker-topology-versions.md

 - Existing behavior preserved when no MD/MP versions are set (control plane + workers roll to the desired version).
-- Setting an MD/MP version for the first time (equal to the control plane version) is a no-op: it makes the group independent without triggering a rollout.
+- Setting an MD/MP version for the first time (equal to the control plane version) is a no-op: it pins the group without triggering a rollout.
 - Raising the version of an already-pinned MD/MP triggers a rolling upgrade of only that group;
   other groups and the control plane keep operating normally.
 - Cluster-level version upgrade on a cluster that has pinned MD/MPs: skew validated